Co-author: Michelle Norton

-Now that you’re no longer a high school student, your parent(s)/guardian(s) may decide that it’s time for you to begin paying rent.
+Now that you’re no longer a high school student, your parent(s)/guardian(s) may decide that it’s time for you to start paying board.
 This isn’t entirely uncommon, as many parents feel that it’s a good way of preparing their children for when they move out and have to pay rent to a landlord.
-However you’ll probably take solace in the fact that your parent(s) most likely won’t charge anywhere near current rates.
-If your parents want you to pay rent, you can have a conversation with them about it, and arrange a weekly or fortnightly amount that everyone agrees is reasonable and sustainable.
+However, you’ll probably take solace in the fact that your parent(s) most likely won’t charge anywhere near current rates.
+If your parents want you to pay rent or board you can have a conversation with them about it, they’ll (hopefully) allow you to pay a weekly or fortnightly amount that everyone agrees is reasonable and sustainable.

 As soon as you finish high school, buses, trains, and ferries will become more expensive.
-Losing your student concession can be a real hit to your wallet.
-If you’re planning on going to uni you can apply for a tertiary student concession, but there may be a few months of higher fares between school finishing and uni starting.
+No longer being able to use your student concession can be a real hit to your wallet.
+If you’re planning on going to uni, you can apply for a tertiary student concession, but there may be a few months of higher fares between school finishing and uni starting.
+Having a bus card is much cheaper than paying by cash, so make sure you at least have a card – and that you keep it regularly topped up.
+At least that way you won’t be throwing away money unnecessarily on bus fares.

 Okay, so maybe you’ve been saving and saving for a few years and you’re ready to ditch public transport altogether in favour of your own set of wheels.
 Just be aware that the purchase price of your car is only a small part of the cost.

 As with the first point on this list, graduation may be the tipping point for this one.
 Many students go through high school with their parents footing the bill for their mobile phone use, whether it’s prepaid or postpaid.
-However once you leave high school, your parents may decide that it’s time for you to start paying your own phone bill.
-Maybe cut down on the data usage?
-You might have been happy using data and credit all day every day on your parent’s dollar, but you may have to reign in your usage a little bit if you’re the one paying.
+However, once you leave high school, your parents may decide that it’s time for you to start paying your own phone bill.
+Maybe think about how you could cut down on the data usage?
+One key tip is make sure that you have your phone set up to automatically turn onto Wi-Fi when at home – not doing that is an easy way to churn through the data.
+You might have been happy using data and credit all day every day on your parent’s dollar, but you may have to cut down your usage a little bit if you’re the one paying.
 Check out the Canstar Blue mobile phone provider customer satisfaction results here.

-Most of us leave high school at the age of 17, but depending on when you were born, you might be 18 rather soon, which is the minimum age requirement for a credit card.
-Now, there are three options here: get a credit card and use it well, get a credit card and use it poorly, or your parent’s preferred choice; don’t get one at all.
-To be honest, at the tender age of 18 you’re probably best off agreeing with your parents and avoiding a credit card for a few years.
-They’re the single easiest way to get into financial trouble, and there isn’t any real reason why you’d need one at 18.
-Check out all our credit card information here.
+In New Zealand, most of us leave high school at the age of 17 but, depending on when you were born, you might be 18 rather soon, which is the minimum age requirement for a credit card.
+Now, there are three options here: Get a credit card and use it well, get a credit card and use it poorly or, probably your parent’s preferred choice, don’t get one at all.
+Whatever you decide, be aware of the risks.
+Credit cards are the single easiest way to get into financial trouble, so watch out!
+And you can bet there will be tempting sign-up deals aplenty on university campuses.
+There are, of course, advantages of having a credit card, such as starting to build up a credit history.
+But that doesn’t take away from the fact that you should think very carefully before rushing out to sign up for one.

 Surviving financially after graduation is something that you can definitely manage; it just requires that you’re aware of what you’ll be dealing with.
-Good luck to you.
+Good luck and congratulations!